jchowlabs/jchowlabs.github.io/_pages/about.md

 # About Me

 👋 I'm Jason Chow, an Applied Research Scientist in the field of Cybersecurity.
-I focus on applications of cryptography and machine learning with specialization in identity security and threat detection.
+I focus on applications of cryptography and machine learning with specialization in the identity security domain.
 This website features a blend of my professional work, on-going research and a few personal projects.

 ## Interest Areas

 * 🆔 Identity Verification
 * 🪪 Verifiable Credentials
 * 🎭 Deepfake Detection
-* 😈 Insider Threat Detection
 * 🔏 Tamper Proofing
-* ✨ Emerging Technology
+* ✨ Emerging Technologies

 ## Coming Soon

-* 🎣 Anatomy of a phishing attack
+* 🎣 Anatomy of a Phishing Attack
-* 🚗 Build your own self-driving car
+* 🥸 Build, Break, Improve - Biometric Systems
-* 🔎 Deep-dive on CRYSTALS-Kyber (PQ)
+* 🔎 Deep-dive - Membership Inference Attack
-* 💰 Pricing security vulnerabilities
+* 💰 Pricing Security Vulnerabilities
-* 🧪 Techniques for poisoning training data
+* 🧪 Techniques for Poisoning Training Data
-* 🤖 Bypassing CAPTCHA
+* 🤖 Using Bots to Bypass CAPTCHA